Syed-Zain-Ul-Haque/Applied-Data-Science-Capstone/README.md

 - Generate interactive maps, plot coordinates, and mark clusters by writing Python code using the Folium library.
 - Build a dashboard to analyze launch records interactively with Plotly Dash.
 - Build an interactive map to analyze the launch site proximity with Folium.

+# Module 4 Predictive Analysis (Classification)
+In this module we will use machine learning to determine if the first stage of Falcon 9 will land successfully.
+We will split your data into training data and test data to find the best Hyperparameter for SVM, Classification Trees, and Logistic Regression.
+Then find the method that performs best using test data.
+## Objectives:
+- Split the data into training testing data
+- Train different classification models
+- Optimize the Hyperparameter grid search
+- Utilize your machine learning skills to build a predictive model to help a business function more efficiently